 Do you offer your anti-glare films for large plasma TVs?
 I might be interested in one for a 80"?

 We can currently cut films up to 40.75"(1035mm) in height (this is our roll size), and 70"(1777mm) long.
 Larger pieces are available but not custom cut.

 Will these films work for Apple iMacs with the glass screens?

 Does my computer have to be a flat screen for the film to work?

 The screen protective film will work on glass flat screen monitors as well as LCD's, Plasma's, and LED's.
 The screen must be flat for the film to properly adhere.

-I have a custom built arcade cabinet with a 2ft square sheet of safety glass in front of a regular CRT monitor.
-However I do have a bit of a glare problem coming off the glass sheet, and I am wondering if your product would adhere to the glass (versus the material LCD screens are made of)?
+I have a custom built arcade cabinet with a two-foot square sheet of safety glass in front of a regular CRT monitor.
+I have some glare coming off the glass; can I apply your product to the glass to limit the glare?

 Why was my film cut this way?

 Square corners are an option for the Universal & Custom Sizes only.
 The standard "rounded corner" is a 1/8" radius and smaller screens (less than 10” diagonal) with 1/16”.
 Some pre-cut films have corners that rounded appropriately for that specific screen, like those for the iMacs and iPads.